 Who hasn't heard about the famous 'douze points'?
 This page gives you both the basics as well as a detailed explanation of how the voting procedure at the Eurovision Song Contest works.

-Since 2016, the professional juries and televoters from each country will each award a separate set of points from 1 to 8, 10 and 12.
+Since 2016, professional juries and televoters from each country each award a separate set of points from 1 to 8, 10 and 12.
 This now means the top-10 countries in both the jury and televote will receive points, adding a new level of excitement for hundreds of millions of viewers in Europe and beyond.

 This video from 2016, when the new voting system was introduced, gives you a quick introduction to the voting system: